damger9/damger9/README.md

 - 🔭 I’m currently working on: DamBot & My home server setup
-- 🌱 I’m currently learning: Linux & Network security
+- 🌱 I’m currently learning: Linux
 - 📫 How to reach me: on discord: Not_H3#6798